The Auto Trader expert verdict:

 How good does it look?

-Nissan Pixo being sold with a bargain basement price tag, its an attractive, if conservative looking car – it’s tricky making such a short car look good in five-door guise.
+Despite the Nissan Pixo being sold with a bargain basement price tag, its an attractive, if conservative looking car – it’s tricky making such a short car look good in five-door guise.
 Its main features are large, swept back headlights and an aerodynamic grille.
 At the rear it’s the big taillights which dominate.
 Pixos in Acenta trim benefit from front fog lights.

 What's the interior like?